mrshobuj/life-time/README.md

 # life-time
-This is a life time course.
+This is a lifetime course.